-Our procedures for dealing with racist incidents is set out in our Anti - Bullying Policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out in our Anti- bullying Policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.

 19. Domestic Abuse

 Our response on Domestic Abuse is set out in the Child Protection guidance from the PSCB (please see www.swcpp.org.uk and search 'domestic abuse').
 It recognises that exposure to domestic abuse can have a serious impact on a child's development and emotional well-being and acknowledges that staff, themselves, can be victims or perpetrators of domestic abuse.